-These adventure elements, while hilarious at times, are for the most part too random but the same could be said for it's main source of inspiration.
+These adventure elements, while hilarious at times, are for the most part too random to make any sense.
+To be fair, the same could be said for the original and Dizzy, its main source of inspiration.
 The controls here are fairly simple to use; move with your joystick and interact with the context-sensitive fire button.
 By holding down, you can also reel in a balloon which, when caught, will bring up a menu screen.
 Here you can purchase items (such as the newspaper that dog is reading on the loo).
 You can also go back to the arcade segments.
 The primary function for these seem to be earning money to buy the items.
 If you're doing particularly poorly, a pop-up will appear asking if you want to do a crossword.
-This short puzzles with instantly net you $500 so it's probably worth it.
+These short puzzles with instantly net you $500 so it's probably worth it.

-This is a fun little game that's not quite as deep as it's serious father, but the wacky and surprisingly trippy hijinks will keep you at it.
+This is a fun little game that's not quite as deep as its more serious father, but the wacky and surprisingly trippy hijinks will keep you at it.
 While there is a lot of adult humour in there, I don't think it's particularly inappropriate for children.
-The humour is very British and anything too obscene will be mis-constued as something completely innocuous.
+It's very British in tone and anything too obscene will be misconstrued as something completely innocuous.
 As I said to my 5-year-old nephew "Yes, it is 'bubble gum' in that vending machine I tell you.
 Wizkid just has a special ability to add a nubbin on the end when he blows it!"

 The DOS version, while looking pretty similar, is truncated compared to the original Amiga game.
 Audio can either be music or sound effect, and some of the arcade levels do seem to be missing.
-It is also a bit easier from the outset, making it easier to see the surprise that is the adventure portion.
+It is also a bit easier from the outset, allowing you to see the surprise that is the adventure portion a lot quicker.